SOMAS2021/SOMAS-Final-Report/README.md

 - Good - "as you can see in Figure 6"
 - Bad  - "as you can see in the figure below"

-Equations should be refered to using their equation number with parenthesis around the equation number. e.g.
+Equations should be refered to using their equation number with parenthesis around the equation number.
+Remember to add labels and use references when writing so you don't have to manually renumber things. e.g.
 - Good - "as shown in (6)"
 - Bad  - "as shown in Equation 6"